tasnuva-14/Troubleshooting---IAM-Access-Issues-in-AWS-skill-builder/readme.md

 **Selecting desired IAM User Policy (JSON)**:

+Check which policy allows our desired actions:

 ![IAM user policy](IAM policy.PNG)

 **Attaching desired IAM User Policy (JSON)**:

+Attch the policy to the IAM user:

 ![IAM user policy](policy attached.PNG)

 ### **4. Testing and Verification**
 After making the changes to the trust policy and user permissions, the IAM user was able to assume the role and establish a session in an EC2 instance.

+Successfully connected:

 ![Success](successful role switch.PNG)